dipy/dipy/doc/theory/spherical.rst

    or radius.
 The Euclidean length of OP.

 z-axis
    The vertical of the sphere.
-If we consider the sphere like a globe, then the z-axis runs from south to north.
+If we consider the sphere as a globe, then the z-axis runs from south to north.
 This is the zenith direction of the sphere.

 Reference plane